shawnps/gengo_api_docs/README.md

 Nanoc has [some nice documentation](http://nanoc.stoneship.org/docs/3-getting-started/) to get you started.
 Though if you're mainly concerned with editing or adding content, you won't need to know much about nanoc.

 [nanoc]: http://nanoc.stoneship.org/

+#### OSX Mountain Lion issues?

+If you're on OSX and get an error about missing header files...

+    mkmf.rb can't find header files for ruby at /System/Library/Frameworks/Ruby.framework/Versions/1.8/usr/lib/ruby/ruby.h

+then after installing Xcode go to Preferences > Downloads and install the Commandline Tools.
+Then run the above `bundle install` again.

 ### JSON Responses